cal-cs184-student/sp22-project-webpages-ttran1904/proj2/index.md

 # Project 2: Mesh edit

+Note: Please try to see the images in my web-page repo.
+My website is not loading images and I even tried to convert straight from Markdown to png, but it won't work.

 ## Section I: Bezier Curves and Surfaces
 ### Part 1: Bezier Curves with 1D de Casteljau Subdivision